vercel/styled-jsx/README.md

 ### Why It Works Like This

-- Data attributes give us style encapsulation.
-- `_jsxStyleInject` is heavily optimized for:
- - injecting styles upon render
- - only injecting a certain componen'ts style once, even if the component is included multiple times
- - keeping track of styles for server-side rendering
+Data attributes give us style encapsulation and `_jsxStyleInject` is heavily optimized for injecting styles upon render, only injecting a certain component's style once (even if the component is included multiple times) and keeping track of styles for server-side rendering (discussed in the next section).

 ## Server-Side Rendering